hydraresearch/qzkp/docs/academic/SCIENTIFIC_PAPER_LATEX.md

 \needspace{4\baselineskip}

-## 2. Background
+## 2. Theoretical Foundations

 ### 2.1 Quantum Zero-Knowledge Proofs

-Quantum zero-knowledge proofs extend classical zero-knowledge protocols to the quantum domain, where the prover demonstrates knowledge of a quantum state |psi> without revealing information about |psi> itself [1,5].
-The fundamental security properties are:
+Quantum zero-knowledge proofs (QZKP) extend classical zero-knowledge protocols to the quantum domain, where the prover demonstrates knowledge of a quantum state |ψ⟩ without revealing information about |ψ⟩ itself.
+The fundamental security properties of QZKP are:

-- **Completeness**: Valid proofs are accepted with high probability
+- **Completeness**: If the statement is true, the honest verifier will be convinced by an honest prover with overwhelming probability
-- **Soundness**: Invalid proofs are rejected with high probability
+- **Soundness**: If the statement is false, no cheating prover can convince the honest verifier that it is true, except with negligible probability
-- **Zero-Knowledge**: The verifier learns nothing beyond the validity of the statement
+- **Zero-Knowledge**: The verifier learns nothing beyond the fact that the statement is true

-Recent advances in quantum zero-knowledge protocols have focused on non-interactive constructions [3] and their integration with quantum cryptographic primitives [4].
-However, practical implementations face significant challenges in maintaining these theoretical security guarantees [10,11].
+Our work builds upon the theoretical foundations established in [1,5], but represents the first complete implementation of a practical QZKP system.
+The protocol leverages quantum mechanical properties to achieve information-theoretic security, a significant advancement over classical zero-knowledge proofs that rely on computational assumptions.

 ### 2.2 Post-Quantum Cryptography